ArtemPrivet/ArtGallery/README.md

 The project is segmented into three modules: ArtGallery, Domain, and Networking.

-ArtGallery: Contains all the screens and logic for them.
+<b>ArtGallery</b>: Contains all the screens and logic for them.

-Domain: Contains all the models used in the project, along with relevant protocols.
+<b>Domain</b>: Contains all the models used in the project, along with relevant protocols.

-Networking: Centralizes all the logic required to request data from the internet.
+<b>Networking</b>: Centralizes all the logic required to request data from the internet.

 The only third-party library used is Kingfisher, which simplifies working with images.